wtoivo/RM2-ODL-quali-book/docs/04-Data_analysis.md

 ## Developing themes (steps 3-6)

 Here, we'll focus on Steps 3 to 6 of the process.
-These can be found on pages 89-93 of this paper.
+These can be found on pages 89-93 of the Braun & Clarke (2006) paper.
 We also covered how to do Step 3 in in the lecture for Semester 1 Week 11, while Steps 4-6 were  Semester 1 Week 12.
 For these activities, you are welcome to do them individually or in pairs/small groups  - whichever you prefer!

 ### Step 3: Searching for themes